stefan-jansen/machine-learning-for-trading/README.md

 ![Alpha Factor Research](assets/alpha_factor_workflow.png)

-This chapter also presents key tools that facilitate the computing and testing alpha factors.
+This chapter  presents key tools that facilitate the computing and testing alpha factors.
 We will highlight how the NumPy, pandas and TA-Lib libraries facilitate the manipulation of data and present popular smoothing techniques like the wavelets and the Kalman filter that help reduce noise in data.

-In particular, after reading this chapter you will know about:
+After reading this chapter you will know about:
 - Which categories of factors exist, why they work, and how to measure them
 - Creating e alpha factors using NumPy, pandas, and TA-Lib
 - How to denoise data using wavelets and the Kalman filter